Get free quotes for infrared panels

 Ceiling-mounted infrared heating panels are flat heating systems that emit infrared waves, a harmless form of radiation that heats objects instead of the air.

 These waves warm the surface of objects and people.
-Radiators on the other hand, are convection heaters, which means they heat the room by circulating warm air.
+Radiators, conversely, are convection heaters, which means they heat the room by circulating warm air.

-The major downside to this is that by circulating air, radiators also circulate dust particles.
+The major downside is that radiators also circulate dust particles by circulating air.
 That makes ceiling-mounted infrared heaters ideal for people with allergies, as they don’t disturb a home’s environment.

-Ceiling-mounted infrared heating panels can also cut your energy bills by 30–50%.
+Ceiling-mounted infrared heating panels can reduce energy bills by 30–50%.

-Despite all these benefits, awareness of infrared heating panels is still low.
-According to our National Home Energy Survey, just 17% of Brits have heard of infrared heating panels.
+Despite all these benefits, awareness of infrared heating panels still needs to be improved.
+The same isn’t true for low-carbon technology in general.
+According to our National Home Energy Survey, around three-quarters of Brits claim they know of or about these technologies.

 Want to learn more about the price of infrared heating panels, how much they cost to run, and whether they can save money on your bills?
 Check out our infrared heating panel costs page.